-While the majority don't report problems with infrastructure, 1 in 3 cite sidewalks, parking, and road maintenance as issues in Tisbury
+While the majority don't report problems with infrastructure, 1 in 4 cite sidewalks, bicycle paths, and beach access as issues in West Tisbury

-Suggestions for improvement reflect what is important to Tisbury's Older Adults
+Suggestions for improvement reflect what is important to West Tisbury's Older Adults

-More Main Street parking!
-Practically every other space is designated handicapped/loading!

-Safe walkways in VH including from the ferry, Franklin Street, and West Chop.
-Network of connecting bike path/sidewalks island-wide, including from VH to WT.
-We need public places to play tennis.
-Keep clay courts.
-Huge for seniors and better for their joints.

-More picnic tables, benches, and trash receptacles in our public spaces.
+More affordable island restaurants and places to buy premade food.
+More sidewalks and fix uneven ones.
+Network of connecting SUPs island-wide (ex.
+Old County into VH and from post office to town center and beach).
+Local dirt roads need attention.
+More benches, picnic tables and trash receptacles in our public spaces.
 Bus stops should have a shelter with a bench.

-Not all public buildings and spaces are ADA compliant.
-Need more curb cuts, easy-open doors, etc.
+More handicapped parking spaces.
 Reduce the number of cars/trucks.
 Get bikes off the roads and sidewalks and onto bike paths!
-Clearly marked lane lines and crosswalk diagonals (ex.
-State Rd to Holmes Hole Rd to access sidewalk).

-Improve infrastructure (street lighting, restoration, storm water, etc) in ecofriendly way.
+Clearly marked lane lines and crosswalk diagonals (ex. from Mill Pond to walking path across road).
+Improve infrastructure (street lighting, restoration, storm water, etc) in eco- friendly way.
+More parking and better accessibility at Lambert's Cove.
+Senior hour there too!

-Increase and improve public beach access, parking, and facilities (including Tashmoo).

 Park & Ride should be free for seniors.

-Snow removal on sidewalks is very poor in VH.
+Improve snow removal.
 Improve signage on roads, trails, and bike routes.

-Better maintain roads, bike paths, walkways -clear hedges, sand and debris.

-Clean, year round public bathrooms.

-Fix roads near water (ex.
-Five Corners and Beach Road) for traffic and rising sea levels.

-Too difficult to get to the post office.

-Owen Park should be more accessible to residents with boat moorings.
-Parking is horrendous!

-H
+Better maintain roads, bike paths, walkways clear hedges, sand and debris.
+More public restrooms that are open year round.
+Fix roads near water for traffic and rising sea levels.
+I love the West Tisbury post office but a bench to sit on while waiting would be nice.
+Speeding, unsafe drivers!
+Hard to walk on roads without shoulders up-island.
+Question 29 (Dec 2020 HAM\ / Survey) H A M V